ATREAY/DT/README.md

 6. Paste this key into the Metamask import account section.<br>
 7. Copy thesmartcontract.sol  train from this depository and  bury it into the  law section at https://remix.ethereum.org/.Save the  train, go to the Compile tab, and  collect the law.<br>
 8. Go to the Deploy tab,  elect Environment as"Injected Provider-Metamask".<br>
 9. Click on Deploy.
 Copy the contract address and  bury it into theapp.js  train.
-Copy the contract ABI from the Compile tab and  bury it into theapp.js  train.  launch XAMPP or MAMP( depending on which bone you installed).
-Move the  design  brochure into the htdocs  brochure of the root directory.<br>
+Copy the contract ABI from the Compile tab and  bury it into theapp.js  train.
-10. Go to either localhost or localhost:8888/( depending on the software you installed and your operating system).
-Open phpMyAdmin, go to SQL, and  bury the SQL queries  handed in the sql  brochure.<br>
-11. Execute the queries.
-Open the URL http://localhost:8888/DTrace or http://localhost/DTrace( depending on the software you installed, your operating system, and  design name).
-The app should now be running as anticipated.<br>

 ## Libraries and dependencies